eva-may-JS/Individual-Full-Stack-Project/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - ...
+The live link can be found here - https://coven-connect-c3728f5c8927.herokuapp.com/

 ## Credits

 ### Content

-- The text for the Home page was taken from:
-     -
 - The text for the Deployment section of this README.md was taken from the CI README.md template (https://github.com/Code-Institute-Solutions/readme-template)
 - The fonts were obtained from Google Fonts (https://fonts.google.com/)
+- The Favicon was developed using Favicon.io (https://favicon.io/)
+- The images were taken from ...

+### Design

+- The Wireframes were developed on Balsamiq Wireframes (https://balsamiq.com/wireframes/)
+- The ERD's were created on SmartDraw (https://www.smartdraw.com)